USS PORTER DDG 78

 August 28, DDG 78 arrived in Bodrum, Turkey, for a four-day port visit.

 December 2, Cmdr.
 David D. Peterson relieved Cmdr.
-Michael S. Feyedelem as CO of the Porter during a change-of-command ceremony aboard the ship.
+Michael S. Feyedelem as the 8th CO of Porter during a change-of-command ceremony aboard the ship.

 March 1, 2010 USS Porter returned to Naval Station Norfolk after a nearly seven-month deployment in support of counter-piracy and maritime security operations.
 The ship carried an unmanned aerial vehicle, Scan Eagle, that flew 125 sorties looking for pirate activity off the Horn of Africa.